 I like small trailers and opted for Carry-On’s 3.5x5LSHS, a 3.5×5-foot trailer with 16-inch tall mesh sides.
 My wife quickly called it a “baby trailer.”
+It appears to be exclusive to Lowe’s Home Improvement.
 It’s great for taking stuff to the dump or transporting dirty items that I don’t want inside my car.
 It’s like having a part-time pickup truck that gets 35 mpg.
 It’s a good trailer right off the lot, but I made substantial changes to make it even better.
 First mods included Yakima TopLoaders so I could mount my Yakima rack, a set of lighted guide posts to help when backing, and a ¾” wooden floor since I knew the steel mesh floor would warp under load.

 I had been nervous about carrying my bikes because the trailer would bounce violently over small bumps.
 A pair of 1000-lb leaf springs and skinny 90-psi tires give very little road compliance for a trailer that weighs less than 500 lbs most of the time.
 I replaced the leaf springs with 500-lb replacements.
 This photo shows the difference between a 1000-lb spring and one rated for 500 lbs.
 The trailer’s carrying capacity is reduced to 1000 lbs, which is ideal for me, and the ride quality is vastly improved.
 Next, I replaced the factory steel fenders with large plastic fenders to make room for larger wheels and tires.